kizniche/Mycodo/docs/Supported-Inputs.md

 - Options: \[**400 - 2000 ppmv** | 400 - 5000 ppmv | 400 - 10000 ppmv \] (Default in **bold**)
 - Description: Set the measuring range of the sensor

-##### GPIO Fallback
+##### GPIO Override

 - Type: Integer
-- Default Value: 27
+- Default Value: None
-- Description: Fall back to obtaining the sensor reading on this GPIO pin using the PWM interface if the UART interface is not available.
+- Description: Obtain readings using PWM on this pin instead of via UART.

 #### Commands